 Code field has been added to future proof the

 Code is 0 to represent the structure presented.
 Maybe we can put in a

 Code of one to represent the gzipped portion.

 It's still an estimate so the nocall information might need more like ~20Mb all told.

-#4 Updated by Abram Connelly over 3 years ago
+#4 Updated by Abram Connelly almost 4 years ago

 Packed representation is progressing.
 Currently there's a final nocall entry that's being missed at the end but otherwise it looks good.
 The current snapshot is:

 Current schema is:

 I don't think there are any structural changes.
 The schema (data structure section) has been clarified to indicate what exactly the offset and position arrays hold.
 The

 Offset array holds the byte offset of the